 Understanding the specific day-to-day responsibilities you’d like to have will also be essential as you begin to update your resume, cover letter, and LinkedIn profile.
 Try asking yourself what you’ve enjoyed doing most throughout your career and what you’d prefer never to do again.
 This exercise should help you to picture your ideal role more clearly.

 Lastly, try browsing job postings for the different types of roles you’re considering.
 Do you find the responsibilities described to be interesting and exciting or dull and boring?
-Make note of the duties that appeal most to you and keep them in mind as you begin searching.
+Make note of the duties that appeal most to you and keep them in mind as you begin searching and reading job descriptions.

 Update Your Resume